Pratikdate/ml-notes/README.md

-# ML-Models
+# ML Notes
-A machine learning colab notebooks

-free notes for all ml devloper as revision purpose
+  Hear i upload valuable contain that i think most important for any ml devloper with hand written nots that helps you to learn